ecdye/zram-config/README.md

 # zram-config
 Complete zram config utility for swap, directory &amp; log Usefull for IoT / maker projects for reducing SD, Nand and Emmc block wear via log operations.
-Uses Zram to minimise precious memory footprint and extremely infrequent write outs.
+Uses Zram to minimise precious memory footprint and extremely infrequent write outs and near ram speed working dirs.

 Uses a ztab table in /etc/ztab where any combination and number of zram drives can be created.